isotope-project/ssa-densem/reviewer-log.md

   *why* such models are important?
 Can you give at least some intuition / examples / justification for why that is the case?

-  We have expanded this section
+  We have expanded this section.

 - line 2415: I would move this paragraph down into 6.3, since it is introducing the idea of building a TSO model